 We counter act this issue in providing sanitary pads to all our beneficiaries in the Educare Families.
 For them, around 150 girls and women, the use of sanitary pads have become as natural as the use of a tooth-brush and they no longer hold the belief that they are defiled or unworthy during their period.
 They are regularly attending the school and they don’t feel restricted in any way, just because they belong to the female gender.
 They have become confident young women and they are breaking with the taboos, the limitations and the humiliation that where forced upon their mothers and female ancestors for many centuries.

+We are engaging in providing various Awareness programs for girls and women.
 We would like to provide this service to many more in need, but we have limited resources and support is needed from potential donors and organizations that are willing to help and engage in the proliferation of this important cause.

 We are grateful for any advice, suggestions and support that you are able to provide and we are open to cooperate with any organization that is willing to engage in this important mission.